davidraker/volttron-platform-driver/docs/source/index.rst

     separate from the poll rate for any point on the device.
 The last known value is provided for every actively trended point each time the ``/all`` publish is made.
 It is left to users of ``/all`` publishes to ensure that trended points are being polled with sufficient frequency to avoid the publication of stale data in this paradigm.

+..
+    TODO:: This discussion of topics should probably be moved to a dedicated section describing the Equipment Tree.

+The ``<device_topic>`` associated with a given device is arbitrary and configurable by the user.
+A common convention, however, is to use a hierarchical naming convention to indicate where the associated equipment might be found:

+    ``<campus>/<building>/<device>/<sub_device>``

 Query & Command Methods